Originally from San Jose, California, Bryan moved to Los Angeles in 1989 and has lived there ever since.

 Bryan’s extensive collection of punk memorabilia, art, flyers and photography has been exhibited around the world, and he’s produced events and installations for companies such as Converse, Levis, Bounty Hunter, Hysteric Glamour and Ray-Ban.

-His band, Drag News RELEASED THIER DEBUT EP ON RUBY RECORDS WITH AN LP DUE IN 2017.
+His band, Drag News RELEASED THIER DEBUT EP ON RUBY RECORDS WITH AN LP IN PRODUCTION.

 Bryan frequently writes as a freelance journalist and has been published in VICE, Official Hommes, Rumore, LA Weekly and Grand Royal to name a few.